hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide9_20220401.md

 isNaN('I am not a number');          // true - string gets coerced to NaN
 ```

-As with other JavaScript objects, you can add properties to the global object at any time:
+As with other JavaScript objects, *you can add properties to the global object at any time*:

 ```sh
 // in Node